Jesterhearts/tracing-rc/README.md

    keeps a count of the number of times it reached each pointer through tracing, and then compares that count against the strong count for each pointer it traced to decide if the item is dead.
 3. Before dropping any values, the collector marks the object dead.
-During this process, bugs in the `Traceable` implementation may cause the collector to believe a dead value is still alive (causing a leak) or a live value is dead (making it inaccessible, but leaving the gc pointer valid).
+During this process, bugs in the `Trace` implementation may cause the collector to believe a dead value is still alive (causing a leak) or a live value is dead (making it inaccessible, but leaving the gc pointer valid).
 Safe code is unable to access dead values (it will panic or return Option::None), and cannot restore the live state of a dead object.
 Values are never temporarily dead, the collector